stephaniehicks/website-hicks-source/content/software.md

 #### Software

-- [R/mbkmeans](https://github.com/drisso/mbkmeans): R/Bioconductor package implementing the mini-batch optimization for _k_-means clustering proposed in [Sculley (2010)](https://www.eecs.tufts.edu/~dsculley/papers/fastkmeans.pdf) for large datasets.
-The mini batch _k_-means algorithm can be run with data stored in memory or on disk (e.g. HDF5 file format).
 - [R/methylCC](https://github.com/stephaniehicks/methylCC): R package available to estimate the cell composition of whole blood in DNA methylation samples in microarray or sequencing platforms
 - [R/quantroSim](https://github.com/stephaniehicks/quantroSim): Supporting data simulation R-package for the *quantro* R-package to simulate gene expression and DNA methylation data.
 - [R/explainr](https://github.com/hilaryparker/explainr): translates S3 objects into text using standard templates in a simple and convenient way.